trilioData/tempest/README.md

 * Also, for CLI based test cases, having openstack's rc file sourced (environment variables populated) is mandatory before trigerring any test cases.

 * Adding the license to triliovault is a mandatory for any succeeding test case.
 You can add it to triliovault by CLI/UI.
+Please use license file provided at tempest/test_licenses/tvault_license_10VM.txt for Sanity test.

+* For running Sanity Test scenario -

+      ./run_tempest.sh tempest.api.workloadmgr.sanity.test_create_full_snapshot

+      Test Results - test_results

+      Test Log - tempest.log